youyegit/tdxh_node_comfyui/README.md

 # Introduction
 Some nodes for stable diffusion comfyui.Sometimes it helps conveniently to use less nodes for doing the same things.

-If you use workflow in my "blogs" repo, you need to dowmload these nodes.
+If you use workflow in my "blogs" repo, you need to dowmload these nodes.I don't guarantee that the nodes will stay the same always.
+Some nodes maybe have been changed if you update the new version.
 # How to install
 ## The repo
 The same with others custom nodes.
 Just cd custom_nodes and then git clone.